Census Dots

 Multiracial

-Of the 133 places in Nevada, Paradise Valley is the 118th most populous.
+Paradise Valley is ranked the 100th most populous place in Nevada, out of 132 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Paradise Valley was ranked the 118th most populous place in the 2020 Census.

 Paradise Valley's White Population